chmadran/minishell/README.md

 <h2>Step by Step </h2>

-ONe thing to note, this is not the final version and all functions using malloc are not protected.
+One thing to note, this is not the final version and all functions using malloc are not protected.
 You should protect any function that uses malloc.
+Also, this version has a bug on redirections infile "<" at position 0.

 <details>
 <summary><h3>Part 0: THE ENVIRONMENT</h3></summary>